Photo by Simon Wilson @ermlikeyeah

 The ‘how to design a form’ curriculum is a step on the way to overall advice

-I asked Simon Wilson, organiser of the Leeds Govdesign Meet, if I could try out my first draft of a curriculum on ‘how to design a form’ at the meeting on 27th February 2019.
-I knew that the meetings attract a knowledgeable and friendly group of people working in various areas of government and health.
+Simon Wilson, organiser of the Leeds Govdesign Meet, gave me the opportunity to try my first draft of a curriculum on ‘how to design a form’ at the meeting on 27th February 2019.
+I knew that the meetings attract a knowledgeable and friendly group of people working in various areas of government and health, and the folks who came to the meeting helped me greatly.
 My draft curriculum and a selection of their comments are in these slides:

 How to design a form: Discussing a curriculum from a session by Caroline Jarrett at the Leeds GovDesign Meet, February 2019